2024 Solar Incentives Guide for Manteca, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit will apply to you is to talk with your local Manteca solar panel installation expert.
+Your local Manteca solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives